escrimaglia/cli-automation/README.md

 # `cla`

-The CLA `Command Line interface Automation` is a Typer Python-based application designed to automate infrastructure directly from the command line.
+The CLA `Command Line interface Automation` is an Async Typer Python-based application designed to automate infrastructure directly from the command line.
 With CLA, there is no need to write a single line of code, users simply follow the options presented in the help menu.
 When I thought about building CLA, I considered those network engineers who have not yet acquired the necessary software knowledge, so `CLA was specifically designed to enable engineers who have not yet acquired software knowledge to progress in the practice of automation`.
-CLA lets you both extract configurations and set up networking devices, doing it all asynchronously.
+CLA lets you both extract configurations and set up networking devices.
 You can enter connection and configuration parameters either via the command line or using JSON files.
 Another reason I decided to develop CLA is to enable its commands to be invoked from any programming language, once again, without requiring a single line of code for automation.
 CLA version 1.X.X focuses exclusively on Network Automation, while version
 2.X.X will introduce Cloud Automation capabilities.